 - To target the less popular keywords and bring more people to your site.

 Now to keep publishing content you’re going to need a lot of article ideas.
-I’ll recommend at least 25.
+I’ll recommend you come up with at least 25.

 “What are the symptoms of scabies”